salsa-rs/salsa/book/src/plumbing/tracked_structs.md

 For a single tracked struct we create multiple ingredients.
 The **tracked struct ingredient** is the ingredient created first.
-It offers methods to create new instances of the struct and therefore has unique access to the interner and hashtables used to create the struct id.
+It creates new instances of the struct and assigns their ids.
-It also shares access to a hashtable that stores the `ValueStruct` that contains the field data.
+The corresponding `ValueStruct` data is stored in Salsa's paged table.

-For each field, we create a **tracked field ingredient** that moderates access to a particular field.
-All of these ingredients use that same shared hashtable to access the `ValueStruct` instance for a given id.
+For each `#[tracked]` field, we create a **tracked field ingredient** that moderates access to a particular field.
+All of these ingredients use the same paged table to access the `ValueStruct` instance for a given id.
 The `ValueStruct` contains both the field values but also the revisions when they last changed value.

-## Each tracked struct has a globally unique id
+## Each tracked struct has an id

-This will begin by creating a _globally unique, 32-bit id_ for the tracked struct.
-It is created by interning a combination of
+This begins by creating a database-local `salsa::Id` for the tracked struct.
+The ID contains a table index and a generation used when slots are reused.
+Its identity is derived from a combination of

 - the currently executing query;
-- a u64 hash of the `#[id]` fields;
+- a u64 hash of the fields not marked `#[tracked]`;
 - a _disambiguator_ that makes this hash unique within the current query. i.e., when a query starts executing, it creates an empty map, and the first time a tracked struct with a given hash is created, it gets disambiguator 0.
 The next one will be given 1, etc.

 ## Each tracked struct has a `ValueStruct` storing its data

-The struct and field ingredients share access to a hashmap that maps each field id to a value struct:
+The struct and field ingredients use the paged table to find the value struct for a given id:

 ```rust,ignore
 {{#include ../../../src/tracked_struct.rs:ValueStruct}}